Are you looking for a fun December Activity for your 2-year-old or 3-year-old?

 You can do this through constant practice from the time they can learn.

-The good news is that there are many activities which will help your child to develop and improve their motor skills.
+The good news is that there are many activities that will help your child to develop and improve their motor skills.

 These include cutting, writing, tracing, playing with dough, and snap cubes.